 This is not meant to make your food taste salty!
 I do not advocate for very salty tasting food at all.
 Adding just the RIGHT amount of salt brings out the flavors in the dish.

 Add salt BEFORE cooking your food.
 This way, the salt absorbs into the ingredient while it’s cooking and is flavored on more than just the surface.
 It’s the same idea as marinating foods before you cook them.

-If you are able to, proteins really benefit from sitting for a while with the salt on it.
+If you are able to, proteins really benefit from sitting for a while with the salt on them.

-- Thick steaks, pork chops, roasts and whole turkeys, and turkey parts in the fridge overnight covered in salt.
+- Thick steaks, pork chops, roasts and whole turkeys, turkey parts can go in the fridge overnight covered in salt.
 This is called dry brining.

 - Skin-on, bone-in chicken can sit for a couple of hours refrigerated.